Syllabus

 After having attended the classes, the students will understand strategies chosen by firms with market power and how such firms adapt to different market environments.

-Economics Track - Electives - Choose 2
+Electives - 6 ECTS - Choose 2

 - Population Economics